Skip to Content

 FeaturewaitForTransactionReceipt (viem)evmTracker (Pulsar)

-Handles RPC Lags❌ No. If called immediately after submission, the RPC node might not see the transaction yet, causing a “transaction not found” error.Yes.
-Includes a built-in retry mechanism to wait for the transaction to appear in the mempool.
+Handles RPC Lags❌ No. If called immediately after submission, the RPC node might not have indexed the transaction yet, causing errors.Yes.
+Built-in retry mechanism to wait for the transaction to appear in the mempool, mitigating RPC delays.

 Abstraction LevelLow.
-Requires the developer to orchestrate the tracking logic themselves.High.
-Encapsulates the entire tracking process into one convenient async function.
+You must manage the tracking states manually.High.
+Encapsulates the entire process into a single, convenient async function, simplifying implementation.

-Simply put, evmTracker is a reliable wrapper around viem’s functions that solves common edge cases and significantly simplifies your code.
+In essence, evmTracker is a reliable wrapper around viem functions, addressing common edge cases and significantly reducing manual effort.

 Trackers Overview